vinhgiga/youtube-api-tutor/README.md

     git clone https://github.com/vinhgiga/youtube-api-tutor.git
     ```

-3. Navigate to the project directory, you can install all the dependencies using `uv`:
+3. Navigate to the project directory, you can install all the dependencies using [uv](https://docs.astral.sh/uv):
     ```bash
     cd youtube-api-tutor
     uv sync